-For Cycle 9, HAWC+ polarization observations are recommended to be performed using the NMC observing mode.
-OTFMAP polarization mode is still in shared-risk but previous observations from cycle 7 and 8 have shown that extended diffuse emission can be recovered to an extend of ~1FOV.
+For Cycle 10, HAWC+ polarization observations are recommended to be performed using the NMC observing mode.
+OTFMAP polarization mode is still in shared-risk but previous observations have shown that extended diffuse emission can be recovered to an extend of ~1FOV.
 However, heavy data reduction algorithms are used which introduce noise penalties as a function the length of the extended emission.
 Polarization may be highly affected by these data reduction schemes and an exhaustive data reduction procedure requires to be performed by the GO.
 Those proposals requesting large maps these should provide specific scientific purposes and alternative scientific outputs if this mode does not provide the expected scientific results.